puppetlabs/trapperkeeper-webserver-jetty9/README.md

   to add additional headers) before Jetty continues on with the proxy.
 The function must accept two arguments, `[proxy-req req]`.
 For more information, see [below](#callback-fn).
+* `:request-buffer-size`: optional; an integer value to which to set the size of the request buffer used by the HTTP Client.
+This allows HTTP requests with very large cookies to go through, as a large cookie can cause the request buffer to overflow unless the size is increased.
+The default is 4096 bytes.

 Simple example: